How To File A Personal Injury Claim in Las Vegas, Nevada

 How to file a personal injury lawsuit in Las Vegas, NV

-There is a common misconception that attorneys spend majority of their time in courtroom trials.
+There is a common misconception that attorneys spend the majority of their time in courtroom trials.
 This simply is not true.
 Lawsuits are expensive, time-consuming, and emotionally draining.
 Depending on the details of your case, it may be financially advantageous for both parties to reach an agreement via alternative dispute resolution (ADR).

 When a settlement is reached, the accident victim will dismiss their lawsuit in exchange for financial compensation, thus avoiding a courtroom trial.
 In most cases, insurance companies will contact the accident victim almost immediately after an accident in an attempt to settle before a suit is filed.
 They do this in hopes that you will not retain legal counsel as it is their main objective to keep their costs as low as possible.
-If and when you receive this phone call, kindly tell them that you are working with an attorney, and either a) provide them with your attorneys contact information, or b) collect their information, and provide this information to your attorney.
+If and when you receive this phone call, kindly tell them that you are working with an attorney, and either a) provide them with your attorney’s contact information, or b) collect their information, and provide this information to your attorney.
 Do not provide the insurance company with any incriminating information, as this can, and likely will, be used against you.

 What happens during the personal injury lawsuit process?

-The Complaint: If you and your attorneys are unable to reach a settlement via alternate dispute resolution, the next step is to file a lawsuit.
+If you and your attorneys are unable to reach a settlement via alternate dispute resolution, the next step is to file a lawsuit.
 To begin a lawsuit, an attorney will file a “complaint.”
 The complaint outlines your case and the supporting arguments required to initiate legal proceedings.
 The complaint will also specify your demands for financial recovery.

-The Discovery: Once the lawsuit has been initiated and the complaint and answer have been filed with the court, the next step in the personal injury process is known as “discovery.”
+Once the lawsuit has been initiated and the complaint and answer have been filed with the court, the next step in the personal injury process is known as “discovery.”
 Discovery is the stage in which both sides will have equal opportunity to learn about (or discover) important facts about the case from the opposing party.

 Discovery is conducted through various methods.
-One of the most popular tool for discovery is an interrogatory.
+One of the most popular tools for discovery is an interrogatory.
 An interrogatory is a series of written questions that are sent to the opposing party.
 The opposing party is required to answer the interrogatories truthfully, allowing the opposing party to obtain significant information about the accident for the benefit of the lawsuit.

-The Deposition: In addition to an interrogatory, the parties will have the opportunity to question each other face-to-face during a deposition.
-During the deposition, any party relevant to the case may be questioned by opposing counsel, under oath, providing the opportuniyt for each side to obtain information not received in the interrogatory, and to get an idea of what will be said if the case advances to trial.
+In addition to an interrogatory, the parties will have the opportunity to question each other face-to-face during a deposition.
+During the deposition, any party relevant to the case may be questioned by opposing counsel, under oath, providing the opportunity for each side to obtain information not received in the interrogatory, and to get an idea of what will be said if the case advances to trial.

-Final Opportunity To Settle: The conclusion of discovery provides another opportunity for each side to settle without having to go to court.
+The conclusion of discovery provides another opportunity for each side to settle without having to go to court.
 Following discovery, both sides will have a better idea of the facts and evidence surrounding the case, and in most cases, the evidence that presents itself during the discovery process will strongly motivate the negligent party to settle outside of court.